This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 There is also an open window for application to the lotto tender.
 The €1billion Lotto European tender will guarantee the licensee net revenues of approximately €200 million for nine years, according to a report released by the Treasury alongside the decree.
 The final version of the tender is going to be published in the next few weeks.

-While, case law on Italian gambling advertising regulation is moving faster than the repeatedly announced change in the Dignity Decree.
+Case law on Italian gambling advertising regulation is moving faster than the repeatedly announced change in the Dignity Decree.
 The ban’s impact on the gambling industry was multifaceted.
-On one hand, it limited the ability of operators to reach potential customers through traditional advertising channels.
-On the other hand, it encouraged the industry to explore new marketing strategies, such as leveraging data analytics for advertising through affiliation and comparative bonuses or by means of the advertising of the alternative line of business, such as news websites or payments services.
+On the one hand, it limited the ability of operators to reach potential customers through traditional advertising channels.
+On the other, it encouraged the industry to explore new marketing strategies, such as leveraging data analytics for advertising through affiliation and comparative bonuses or by means of the advertising of the alternative line of business, such as news websites or payments services.

 Spain’s Focus on Player Protection

 Spain’s regulatory landscape is increasingly focused on player protection, with the focus on ensuring a secure gambling environment, and substantial changes on advertisement regulation.
 The discussions emphasized the importance of safeguarding players while maintaining a balanced approach to market regulation.
-The General Director of the DGOJ, Mr. Mikel Arana, participated in the event and confirmed that the main objective of the regulator is ensuring a responsible gambling environment, to implement shared deposit limits and the adoption of measures to prevent underage gambling.
+The General Director of the DGOJ, Mr. Mikel Arana, confirmed that the main objective of the regulator is ensuring a responsible gambling environment, to implement shared deposit limits and the adoption of measures to prevent underage gambling.

 Difficulties in opening competitive markets across Europe

-Opening competitive markets in countries like Portugal, the Czech Republic, Poland, and Hungary can indeed be challenging due to several factors:
+Opening competitive markets in countries like Portugal, Poland, and Hungary can be challenging due to several factors:

 • Taxation: High tax rates and complex tax regulations can deter new businesses from entering the market.
 This can be particularly burdensome for small and medium-sized enterprises (SMEs) that may not have the resources to navigate these complexities.